 VP on a low budget

-With regard to the recent promo, I asked him what kind of restrictions he was under, and what sort of considerations had to be made when conceptualising the shots that were needed,
+Concerning the recent promo, I asked him what kind of restrictions he was under and what sort of considerations had to be made when conceptualising the shots that were required,

-“For starters we had to do eight scenes in two days.
+"For starters we had to do eight scenes in two days.
 When you think about that, you have to make your location into multiple places, and the sets have to be dressed.
-We were basically left with left with two hours to do every single one of those worlds."
+So we were basically left with two hours to do every single one of those worlds."

-"You have to plan your shot, you have to plan where the camera is going to live constantly.
-There was one moment where they wanted the camera just a bit further out, and we looked at it and we found that we were going to need 50 minutes to do it, because we need to extend or rebuild elements and patch it all up together so that you only see the bits that you need to see.
+"You have to plan your shot, and you have to plan where the camera is going to live, constantly.
+There was one moment where they wanted the camera just a bit further out, and we looked at it, and we found that we were going to need 50 minutes to do it because we need to extend or rebuild elements and patch it all up together so that you only see the bits that you need to see.

 A lot of things need to be fixed in pre-production.
-If for example I’m going to grab a shot of you and there’s a Christmas tree in the background, I’ll texturise the tree from one side, but I leave the other side untexturised.
-If you come in tomorrow and say that actually we’re going to do the interview from the other side of the tree, we haven’t actually got anything there.
+So if, for example, I'm going to grab a shot of you and there's a Christmas tree in the background, I'll texturise the tree from one side, but I leave the other side untextured.
+So if you come in tomorrow and say that we're going to do the interview from the other side of the tree, we haven't got anything there.